haoyiq114/AgentSafety/README.md

 - [Not what you've signed up for: Compromising Real-World LLM-Integrated Applications with Indirect Prompt Injection](https://arxiv.org/abs/2302.12173)
     - 🔑 Key: attack
-    - 🤖 Agent Type: Tool Agent, RAG
+    - 🤖 Agent Type: Tool Agent, RAG System
     - 📖 TLDR: This work argues that LLM-Integrated Applications blur the line between data and instructions.
 They reveal new attack vectors, using Indirect Prompt Injection, that enable adversaries to remotely (without a direct interface) exploit LLM-integrated applications by strategically injecting prompts into data likely to be retrieved.
 They derive a comprehensive taxonomy from a computer security perspective to systematically investigate impacts and vulnerabilities, including data theft, worming, information ecosystem contamination, and other novel security risks.
     - 📅 Date: May 05, 2023